denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ## Attendees

+^
+Whos going to want to attend.
+How do we get this out to people.

 ---

 # Spread the word

 ^
-Hustle
+Hustle.
-Speak at other meetups
+Speak at other meetups.
-Write blogs
+Write blogs.

 ---